Show All Answers

 Got more questions?
 Submit them here

 Due to the COVID-19 pandemic, the Senior Center is closed to visitors.
 Exceptions are for appointment-only services with the Case Worker or a pre-arranged appointment for a new senior parking permit.
 Permit renewals are made over the phone.
 The staff is available to answer calls and emails, Monday through Friday 8:30 AM to 5:00 PM.
 During the months of June, July and August, we follow the Town Hall summer schedule, remaining open until 7:00 PM on Tuesdays and closing early on Fridays at 2:00 PM.
 Call us at (617) 972-6490 or email SeniorCenter@watertown-ma.gov.

 Contact the Animal Control Officer at (617) 972-6446 as soon as possible to make a report.
-If you have a photo of your pet you can email it to us at email@example.com .
-You may also drop off a photo at the office which is located at the Health Department: Town Hall 149 Main St. Watertown, MA 02472 We also recommend posting flyers on the telephone poles of your neighborhood.
+If you have a photo of your pet you can email it to firstname.lastname@example.org .
+You may also drop off a photo at the office which is located at the Health Department: Town Hall 149 Main St. Watertown, MA 02472.
+We also recommend posting flyers on telephone poles and Facebook groups.

 Watertown residents may bring hazardous household products to the Regional Minuteman Facility.
 Watertown residents must have prof of residency in order for household hazardous waste products to be accepted for disposal.
 Advanced registration is no longer required.
 See the link below for 2018 collection schedule and information.

 The Commission is not intended to be burdensome to property owners within the Historic District, but rather, to be helpful in administering change and enhancing the value of the buildings and places within the Historic District.

 The Commission is responsible for reviewing the appropriateness of exterior design changes and additions to existing buildings and structures, as well as new construction and demolition, within the Historic District.